dialup-bbs/LoveFuzz/README.md

  1.  **Generate:** A random binary file of a specified size is created.
  2.  **Disassemble:** The `da65` disassembler is invoked to convert the binary file into `ca65`-compatible assembly source code.
 An accompanying `.info` file is generated to guide the disassembly process.
- 3.  **Patch:** A post-processing script is applied to the disassembled output.
-This step applies workarounds for known bugs, allowing the fuzzer to uncover new, more subtle issues that would otherwise be masked.
+ 3.  **Patch (Conditional):** A post-processing step is available to apply workarounds for known bugs to the disassembled output.
+This allows the fuzzer to uncover new issues that might otherwise be masked.
+This step can be disabled with the `--no-patch` flag. **Note:** The patching logic is currently a placeholder and does not yet apply any fixes.
  4.  **Re-assemble:** The `cl65` utility (which uses the `ca65` assembler) attempts to re-assemble the patched assembly source back into a binary.
  5.  **Verify:** If the re-assembly process fails, it indicates a bug or an incorrect heuristic in `da65`.
 The failing binary and its disassembled output are saved for analysis.